BibhabenduMukherjee/Software-development-Hospital-management-project/README.md

 We are try build a simple Hospital Management System that includes some I/O call for fetching data , updating data , user varificarion that's way we want non-blocking system Node js is pretty much handy for that.

+###  What is EJS
+EJS simply stands for Embedded Javascript.
+It is a simple templating language/engine that lets its user generate HTML with plain javascript